GrishMahat/buddypond/v5/apps/based/inventory/app/README.md

 - **Sorting**: Sort by rarity, name, or type (with ascending/descending toggle)
 - **Trading**: Trade items with other players
 - **Responsive Design**: Works on desktop and mobile
-- **BroadcastChannel Support**: Communication with parent window via BroadcastChannel
+- **BroadcastChannel Communication**: Real-time communication via `buddypond-inventory` channel
 - **API Integration**: Connects to inventory backend API
+- **Multi-user Support**: View any user's inventory by sending buddyname via BroadcastChannel

 ## Architecture